limcheekin/grails-session-timeout-ui/README.md

 That's all, no coding required.

 ### jQuery UI Message Box
-Add timeout module to your GSP:
+Add jquery, jquery-ui and timeout modules to your GSP:
 ```xml
 <r:require modules="jquery, jquery-ui, timeout" />
 ```